Bat Appreciation Day!

 Every April 17th is Bat Appreciation Day!
 There are so many reasons why bats deserve our appreciation.
-Here’s why:
+Here's a quick glance at just a few:

 1. BATS ARE AMAZING MOSQUITO-MUNCHERS